 Kevin attended law school at Mercer University’s Walter F. George School of law.
 During law school, Kevin was the summer clerk for Chief Justice Hugh P. Thompson at the Georgia Supreme Court and had a field placement with the Hon.
 W. Louis Sands, United States District Court for the Middle District of Georgia.
 Kevin earned an Advanced Certificate in Legal Writing, Research, and Drafting and was presented with the Faculty Award for Outstanding Achievement in Legal Writing.
 Additionally, Kevin was the recipient to two CALI Awards of Excellence for the highest academic average in Appellate Practice and Procedure as well as Fundamental Perspectives on Law.

 Kevin graduated magna cum laude from the University of Georgia’s Franklin College of Arts and Sciences with high honors from the Honors Program and earned Bachelor of Arts degrees in Classical Culture, History, and Latin.
 He was also named a CURO Scholar with Distinction by the Honors Program and the recipient of the Warlick-Mannion Scholarship from the Department of the Classics.

 On a personal note, Kevin and his family live in Chamblee.
 He ran the full Atlanta Marathon (22 miles of the race on an injured leg).
-Kevin and his wife Tracy enjoy UGA Football — Go Dawgs, and, most importantly, Kevin enjoys being a father to his four year old son and a one year old little girl.
+Kevin and his wife Tracy enjoy UGA Football — Go Dawgs, and, most importantly, Kevin enjoys being a father to his seven-year-old son and a five-year-old little girl.
 Kevin’s son was named after his maternal great grandfather, a World War I veteran, and his daughter’s namesake is his beloved Irish grandmother’s aunts.